-The new HP Chromebook x360 (14b-ca0010nr) is another addition into the affordable laptops market, though at its listing price, it’s a few steps from being one of the most budget friendly Chromebooks we’ve reviewed here.
+The new HP Chromebook x360 (14b-ca0010nr) is another addition to the affordable laptops market, though, at its listing price, it’s a few steps from being one of the most budget-friendly Chromebooks we’ve reviewed here.

 The specs sheet tells just part of the story for the Chromebook X360 14b.
 HP was very particular on key details, starting with the sturdy chassis to the hinges.
 As mentioned earlier, the body is mostly plastic, but the aluminum keyboard deck makes the machine feel very solid, even when held on one hand.
 Weighing only 3.5 pounds, this Chromebook is perfect for easy toting.

 Port selection is great.
 HP keeps up with its past with a single USB-A port, but by including two USB-C ports, that’s the right move towards the present trend.
 The included charger connects to one of those USB-C ports, so if you plan to have many peripherals plugged in most of the time, you might want to buy a USB-C hub to give yourself more connectivity options.

 Perhaps the only trade-off here is the display.
 The 14-inch HD touchscreen has a maximum resolution of 1366 x 768 pixels and a measured luminance of 229 nits, that’s barely bright enough to work in a well-lit office, and we’re not even mentioning working outside.

 HP gave the Chromebook x360 a 3:2 aspect ratio, which is better than the 16:9 you’d find on most laptops.
 As a result, the Chromebook x360 12b’s taller screen makes it possible to get real work done, and we would gladly take that over a few extra nits.